 What to expect with an IV THERAPY

-The elective, outpatient IV Nutrition Therapy is currently offered at our Minnetonka and Woodbury clinics.
+The elective, outpatient IV Nutrition Therapy is currently offered at our Minnetonka and Woodbury/Oakdale clinics.
 A small catheter is inserted into a vein, and the infusion is given slowly over 30-60 minutes.
 Side effects are rare and mostly limited to local irritation of the vein.
 The most common sensations are heat and flushing (a magnesium effect), and the taste of vitamins after the infusion begins.
 Results vary by person – many report feeling more energy, quicker recovery from illness and optimal effects are usually felt by the fourth visit.